yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/_index.md

 ## Migration

-Depending on the needs of your application or the decision of your organization, you might want to migrate from one cloud provider to another or from your on-prem data center to a public cloud.
+Depending on the needs of your application or your organization, you might want to migrate from one cloud provider to another, or from your on-prem data center to a public cloud.
 This could become a daunting task, given the differences between various cloud providers.
-Yugabyte offers simple patterns to make this migration seamless.
+YugabyteDB offers simple patterns to make this migration seamless.

 {{<tip>}}
 For more details, see [Multi-cloud migration](./migration)